 Abstract

-Drought stress is one of the major causes of damage and subsequent reduction in yield all crops worldwide and the problem is only expected to get worse with water deficits stemming from climate change and population expansion so, It is need to be bred plants for improve water use efficiency and reduce the yield loss.
+Drought stress is one of the major causes of damage and subsequent reduction in yield over/across? crops worldwide.
+The problem is only expected to get worse with water deficits stemming from climate change and population expansion.
+For that reason a major goal on plant breeding ?is to improve water use efficiency and reduce the yield losses?.
 Potato is one of most important food crop worldwide and modern cultivars are highly sensitive to drought.
 The aim of the present work is to study the physiological responses of potato (Solanum tuberosum L) under drought stress in controlled condition.
 In order to explore the different responses, we evaluated fifteen genotypes under well-watered (WD) and water deficit (WD) conditions for a range of agro-physiological traits and understand the mechanisms of tolerance to drought stress.
-Genotypes with better mechanisms for avoid the water shortage and maintain the yield production are CIP392797.22 (UNICA), CIP397077.16, CIP398190.89, CIP398208.219 and CIP398208.620 were able to preferentially use the limited water in tuber production rather than biomass accumulation.
+Genotypes with better mechanisms for avoid the water shortage and maintain the yield production were CIP392797.22 (UNICA), CIP397077.16, CIP398190.89, CIP398208.219 and CIP398208.620 were able to preferentially use the limited water in tuber production rather than biomass accumulation.
 Multivariate analysis shown that these genotypes have a high production under WW conditions and increasing the photosynthetic activity under WD with better water use efficiency for tuber production (wuet).
-Variables such as harvest index (hi), root dry weight (rdw), relative chlorophyll content (rcc) and chlorophyll concentration (spad) provide useful information for select potato genotypes under drought stress in breeding programs.
+Variables such as harvest index (hilas pondria en mayúscula HI, root dry weight (rdw), relative chlorophyll content (rcc) and chlorophyll concentration (spad) provide useful information for select potato genotypes under drought stress in breeding programs.

 Key words: abiotic stress, harvest index, lysimeter, drought tolerance, SPAD